Best Bait For NY Steelhead: Baits The Guides Use

 Beads Are A Great Steelhead Bait

-Another classic bead that works in New York rivers is the bead.
-It resembles a single salmon egg, which is why it is so effective.
-Beads can be the best bait for NY steelhead.
+Another great steelhead bait that works in all New York rivers is the bead.
+The bead resembles a single salmon egg, which is why it is so effective.

-Also, be careful with the color of your beads.
-For murky waters, pick brightly colored beads that will stand out.
-In clear, low water, muted colors work best as they have a more realistic appearance.
+Also, be careful with the color of the beads.
+For murky waters, pick brightly colored beads that will stand out, chartreuse is best.
+In clear, low water, muted colors such as peach, light yellow, light orange, and light pink are good.

 Worms